 Robertson GeoConsultants Inc. (RGC) is a highly-specialized consulting firm that provides geotechnical, geochemical, and hydrogeological expertise to the mining industry worldwide.

 RGC was formed by Dr. Andy Robertson in 1994 after he left the firm Steffen, Robertson & Kirsten (SRK), a firm he founded in South Africa in the 1970s.
-Today, RGC is managed by Dr. Christoph Wels (a principal and Senior Hydrogeologist at RGC) as Dr. Robertson focused on senior review work.
+Today, RGC is managed by Dr. Christoph Wels (a principal and Senior Hydrogeologist at RGC).

 Since 1995, RGC has worked in 16 countries and completed over 150 projects at some of the largest and most remote mines in the world.